Apple | Google | Spotify | Amazon | Player.FM | TuneIn

-It is one of the most famous pieces of music in history and it is widely considered to be one of the greatest, if not the greatest symphony.
+It is one of the most famous pieces of music in history, and it is widely considered to be one of the greatest if not the greatest, symphonies.

 Orchestras consider it the good china that you bring out for special occasions.
 They will often play it for the opening and finale of their seasons.

 It is played during Olympic ceremonies and on New Year’s Eve.
-It has been used as the national anthem for countries, television commercials, and it was played when the Berlin Wall came down.
+It has been used as the national anthem for countries in television commercials, and it was played when the Berlin Wall came down.